slwen/ballotbot/README.md

 ![screenshot](https://raw.githubusercontent.com/slwen/ballotbot/master/avatar.png)

+Call ballots (silent votes) where voters remain anonymous and results are hidden until the ballot is ended.

+Keeping voter identities anonymous encourages people to vote honestly and without fear.
+Hiding the results until the ballot is ended avoids earlier votes influencing later votes.

 ## Commands

 Ballotbot listens for these commands:

-> /ballot candidate a, candidate b, candidate c
+> /ballot Who is better?
+Schwarzenegger/Stallone/Van Damme

-Comma separate each candidate or voting option and `ballotbot` will take care of the rest.
+Add a question: `Who is better?` and separate each candidate or voting option with a slash: `Schwarzenegger/Stallone/Van Damme`.
+Let `ballotbot` take care of the rest.

 ## Local Dev